letscontrolit/ESPEasy/docs/source/Network/_Network.rst

 Overview of the Network tab on an ESP32-P4.

-As shown above, there are several networks.
+The first 2 entries will be the same for every ESPEasy setup and these cannot be removed.

 * Nr.
-1 is always WiFi STA (station)
+1 is always WiFi STA (station) To connect the ESP board to an access point.
 * Nr.
-2 is always WiFi AP (Access Point)
+2 is always WiFi AP (Access Point) To let the ESP board act as an access point.

 There are 2 types of Ethernet plugins:

 * RMII, only available on ESP32-classic and ESP32-P4 (and ESP32-S31 when supported in the future)
 * SPI, Possible on all supported ESP32 variants except ESP32-C2.

+The last option is a PPP modem, to connect via 4g/LTE to the internet.

 Active
 ^^^^^^